RefactoringGuru/design-patterns-php/README.md

 Take a look at the structural example first.
 There you'll find detailed descriptions of each class in a pattern, its role, and connection to other classes.

 ## Contributor's Guide

-We appreciate any help, whether it's a simple fix of a typo or a whole new example.
-Just [make a fork](https://help.github.com/articles/fork-a-repo/), do your change and submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+I appreciate any help, whether it's a simple fix of a typo or a whole new example.
+Just [make a fork](https://help.github.com/articles/fork-a-repo/), make your change and submit a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

-Here's a style guide which might help you to keep your changes consistent with our code:
+Here's a style guide which might help you to keep your changes consistent with the rest of the project's code:

 1. All code should match the [PSR2 coding style guide](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)